-This article was updated by the Great British Mag editorial team on 15 June 2021.
+This article was updated by the Great British Mag content team on 3 January 2022

-Don’t let Covid-19 stop you from visiting some of the UK’s famous attractions and legendary landmarks.
-Until you can start exploring the UK literally, here are our recommendations on the best virtual tours available.
+Don’t let Covid stop you from visiting some of the UK’s famous attractions and legendary landmarks!
+Here are our recommendations on the best virtual tours available.
 While they might not be as good as the real thing, they are completely free – so that’s something, right!

 Royal fans will know that Buckingham Palace is normally open to the public for just a few months of the year, but now you can have a nosey around three of the most iconic rooms whenever you want, including the Throne Room which includes a portrait of Her Majesty the Queen surrounded by her beloved dogs, Willow, Vulcan, Candy and Holly.
 And given Buckingham Palace attracts many thousands of visitors (15 million to be precise) we think the private, virtual tour is quite a nice way of visiting.

 Edinburgh Castle dominates the skyline of Edinburgh and attracts over 2.2 million visitors.
 It is a castle with a long, colourful and gruesome history.
 See the beauty of Edinburgh by taking a virtual tour of the Castle and the City.

 Snowdonia National Park

 Snowdonia National Park, in Wales, is the UK’s third-largest national park and a magnet for hikers and mountaineers.
 So, if you love the outdoors and fancy taking a virtual hike or at the least planning your route ahead of the summer months then spend some time escaping into the wilderness of Snowdonia and planning your next adventure.

 The National Gallery

 Whether you are an art lover or not, The National Gallery is worth a visit.
 It is a breathtakingly beautiful building and home to some of the best pieces of European artwork in the world, including Vincent van Gogh’s famous painting of sunflowers.

 Click here to see the artwork at The National Gallery or just wander around and admire the building.